-Many teens may usually show a behavior as they are already expert in finance management when parents try to talk them about money.
+Many teens may usually outwardly appear to be experts in finance management when parents try to talk them about money.

 I want to share my own conversation about budgeting with my daughter.
-One day I talk to her about money and she replied me “Mom I already know how to spend money in a balance way’’.
+One day I spoke to her about money and she told me “Mom I already know how to spend money in a balanced way’’.
 I was surprised and happy.

-I have outlined the most basic of financial terms that your teenager should not about.
+I have outlined the most basic of financial terms that your teenager should know.

 You might even try to skip this paragraph thinking that my teen does know about it.

 However, take a minute to read the 6 terms and know for yourself if your teenager is completely aware of what they mean.

 They should not only have the knowledge of these terms, but they should also know how to apply them.